Covid 19 Delta outbreak: Latest report of adverse reactions to Covid jab released - NZ Herald

 Why are so many cases unable to be assessed due to insufficient information?
 Won't the autopsy prove if the vaccination was linked?

 Not all causes of death can be found on autopsy – for example, a heart rhythm problem does not leave a physical trace in the body that can be identified on autopsy.
-Sometimes no one knows if there were any reactions before the death so it's difficult to know if there were side effects beforehand or if they may have been linked to the vaccination.
+Sometimes no one knows if there were any reactions before the death so it's difficult to know if there were side effects beforehand or if they may have been linked to the vaccination

 What does the observed v expected deaths mean in the report?